If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 Compare the above with the prior generation of engines:

 Ah, but other things aren’t equal.
-Just like the F-16, the 737 has a digital fly-by-wire control system that can be programmed to redress the issue, and maintain safe, stable flight.
-Thus Boeing installed the Maneuvering Characteristics Augmentation System (MCAS), which imposed control laws that were designed to counteract any instability that might occur.
+The new 737 has some elements of a digital fly-by-wire control system that can be programmed to redress the issue, and maintain safe, stable flight – the Maneuvering Characteristics Augmentation System (MCAS), which imposed control laws that were designed to counteract any instability that might occur.
 In the 737’s case, the new design might tend to go “nose up”, and point skyward at an angle that could cause the plane to stall, if nothing was done to prevent it.
 The MCAS would prevent it.
 And that’s where the problem seems to be.

 The suspicion is that the MCAS is mistakenly ordering a sudden downward movement of the nose, the textbook countermeasure to a pending stall.
 The pilots in these planes are able to disengage the computers and take over, but they may not have the time, the presence of mind, or the proper training to do so.
 This is from Vox, on what investigators think happened to the Lion Air 737 MAX that crashed a few months back in Indonesia: